The Most Surprising Part of Being a Writer

-The awe some people display when they find out I’ve not only written a book, but written several!
+The awe that some people display when they find out I’ve not only written a book but written several!
 Really, I don’t tell people I’m an author to stun them!
 It’s what I do, just like some people are gardeners or bank tellers or forest rangers.
 But there is something about being a writer that makes other people think you’re pretty cool — even if you aren’t!

 From an interview with Sheila Deeth, Author of “Flower Child”